Weekend Reading – Saving $62,000, investing lessons learned, XUU for TFSA, and more #moneystuff

 Here are some great, simple investing lessons learned from the pandemic.
 From the list, I particularly liked:

 Definitely agree with the first bullet – which is why I stay invested.

 I also think you should learn to live with stocks!

 On the second bullet above, re: diversification, I’ve really started to narrow my choices for 2021 TFSA investing.
-To help with diversification, I’m tempted to buy a small slice of XUU amongst other stocks.
+To help with diversification, I’m tempted to buy a small slice of XUU or similar ETF amongst other stocks.